Ferré Gola: 2024–present: performances and standalone releases

-On 7 June, Gola and Jet 7 performed at the ING Arena in Brussels, where the emotional performance of "Amour Illusoire" captivated the audience, with fans singing along passionately.
-Gola was accompanied on stage by Soleil Wanga, JDT Mulopwe, Chily, and Deplick Pomba.
-During the event, Gola offered a brief preview, approximately ten seconds, of his forthcoming album Harmonie, which fuses traditional Congolese rumba with contemporary urban styles such as trap music.
-The performance received significant acclaim from the public and cultural critics, with Alain Mabanckou, an influential writer and academic from Congo-Brazzaville, hailing Gola as the "eternal Angel of rumba", while Walim M. from Trends.cds described it as a "masterful performance".
-By 22 July, Gola had secured the third position on Billboard France's ranking of the top-streamed Congolese artists in France since the start of the year, among those whose careers began in the DRC or the Republic of the Congo.
+On 7 June, Ferré Gola and Jet Set performed at the ING Arena in Brussels, where "Amour Illusoire" captivated the audience, with fans singing along passionately.
+Ferré Gola was accompanied onstage by Soleil Wanga, JDT Mulopwe, Chily, and Deplick Pomba.
+During the event, Ferré Gola offered a brief preview of his forthcoming album Harmonie, which fuses traditional Congolese rumba with contemporary urban styles such as trap.
+The performance received significant acclaim from the public and cultural critics, with writer Alain Mabanckou hailing Ferré Gola as the "eternal Angel of rumba", while Walim M. from Trends.cd described it as a "masterful performance".
+By 22 July, Ferré Gola had secured the third position on Billboard France's ranking of the top-streamed Congolese artists since the start of the year, among those whose careers began in the DRC or the Republic of the Congo.
+On 4 April 2026, he performed at the Palais Omnisports de Paris-Bercy with guest artists Rayvanny, Nelsy, and Celeo Scram.
+The next month, on 22 May, Ferré Gola released the ndombolo single "C'est l'amour", which reached number eight on Radio France Internationale's Afro-Club top ten most-streamed songs.

 Other ventures

-On 15 April 2024, Gola opened his first boutique in Paris, marking the beginning of his international retail venture, Ferre Store.
-The following month, in May 2024, he introduced a new product line, Eau de Golois, a fragrance developed in France that became the first perfume sold by Ferre Store.
-Gola expressed his intention to provide his fans with a means of enjoying his essence daily, stating that he "wanted to give those who love me the means to smell good every day".
-In June 2024, a second Ferre Store opened in Geneva, located in the Galerie Tonon on Boulevard du Théâtre.
-Building on the success of the Paris and Geneva locations, Gola opened a third Ferre Store in Kinshasa, set up by IllicoCash in collaboration with the artist.
-This store marked the first permanent retail location in Kinshasa.
-In June 2025, Gola expanded his retail network with the launch of a Ferre Store in Brussels, coinciding with the introduction of his new La Goloise beer.
+On 15 April 2024, Ferré Gola opened his first boutique, in Paris, marking the beginning of his international retail venture, Ferré Store.
+The following month, he introduced a new product line, Eau de Golois, a fragrance developed in France, which became the first perfume sold by Ferré Store.
+Ferré Gola expressed his intention to provide his fans with a means of enjoying his essence daily, stating that he "wanted to give those who love me the means to smell good every day".
+In June, a second Ferré Store opened, in Geneva, located in the Galerie Tonon on Boulevard du Théâtre.
+Building on the success of the Paris and Geneva locations, Ferré Gola opened a third store, in Kinshasa, set up by IllicoCash in collaboration with the artist.
+In June 2025, Ferré Gola expanded his retail network with the launch of a Ferré Store in Brussels, coinciding with the introduction of his new La Goloise beer.
+Later that year, in December, he became a brand ambassador for the online gambling company 1xBet.